 Here in Kernersville, we get to enjoy all four seasons, but that also means your AC unit faces a variety of environmental challenges.
 In the spring, a thick blanket of yellow pollen covers everything, including your condenser coil.
 Summer brings freshly cut grass clippings, dust, and cottonwood fluff, all of which get pulled into the unit by the fan.
 In the fall, it’s falling leaves and twigs.
 All this airborne dirt and debris gets lodged in the delicate fins of the coil, creating a barrier that traps heat.
 This buildup forces your entire residential HVAC system to work much harder to cool your home.

-Common Misconceptions About Keeping Coils Clean
+Common Myths About Keeping Coils Clean

 Many people think their AC unit is a “set it and forget it” appliance that only needs attention when something breaks.
 Unfortunately, this isn’t the case.
 Neglecting routine checks is one of the fastest ways to see reduced performance and higher energy bills.
 Another common myth is that cleaning the coils is a simple DIY task.
 While a gentle rinse with a garden hose can sometimes help, most HVAC manufacturers advise against it.
 It’s incredibly easy to bend the fragile aluminum fins or use too much water pressure, which can damage the unit or push debris deeper inside.
 The best way to ensure your coils are cleaned safely and effectively is through regular professional maintenance.
 Our Service Maintenance Programs are designed to handle this for you.

-How Clean Coils Can Save You Money
+How a Clean Condenser Coil Saves You Money

 Keeping your AC coils clean isn’t just about performance; it’s one of the smartest financial decisions you can make for your home.
 A little preventative care goes a long way, helping you cut down on monthly bills, extend the life of your entire system, and sidestep those dreaded, budget-breaking emergency repairs.
 Think of it as an investment that pays you back every time you turn on the air conditioner.
 When your system doesn’t have to fight through layers of grime, it runs more efficiently and reliably.
 This simple act of maintenance protects your wallet from three major expenses: high energy costs, premature system replacement, and unexpected repair bills.
 Let’s break down exactly how staying on top of coil cleaning puts money back in your pocket.

-Lower Monthly Energy Costs
+Enjoy Lower Monthly Energy Bills

 When dirt and debris build up on your condenser coils, they form an insulating layer.
 This grime acts like a blanket, trapping heat and making it much harder for your air conditioner to release it outside.
 To compensate, your system has to work overtime just to cool your home.
 This extra effort directly translates to higher energy consumption.
 In fact, a dirty condenser coil can force your AC to use up to 30% more energy, which you’ll definitely notice on your monthly power bill.
 By simply keeping the coils clean, you allow your system to transfer heat efficiently, reducing its workload and lowering your residential HVAC energy costs.